wickworks/witchdice/README.md

 ###### LAYOUT #######
 - make bookmarks system work for mobile

+- add a nice nouveau border to the xcard

 ##### FEATURES ######
 - dX dice?
 - X-card raised :::: anonymous or not